yduf/yduf.github.io/_posts/2025-11-24-network-share-home-folder.md

 | base system | | |

-Using _chezmoi_ synchronisation is not automatic, but is still easy.
+- Using _chezmoi_ synchronisation is not automatic, but is still easy.
-Folder autofs is cumbersome, but done very few time.
+- Folder autofs is cumbersome, but done very few time.
+It also provide a kind of sandboxing, exposing only what is required for processing on other computer

 ## .config